 The Environment

-Millions of birds are killed hitting high voltage power lines in North America each year – about 175 million each year in the U.S. alone.
-This type of environmental disaster can be seen at AltaLink’s high voltage line near Big Lake in Lois Hole Centennial Provincial Park.
+Millions of birds are killed hitting overhead high voltage power lines in North America each year – about 174 million each year in the U.S., and up to 229.5 million per year in Canada.
+This type of environmental disaster can be seen in Alberta at AltaLink’s high voltage line near Big Lake in Lois Hole Centennial Provincial Park, AltaLink’s high voltage line near Pincher Creek, and at AltaLink’s high voltage line at Frank Lake, to name a few.
 Studies in the Netherlands and U.S. have reported 214 and 124 bird deaths, respectively, per kilometre of overhead power line per year.
-Based on these and other studies, and the high concentrations of birds along the Heartland route approved by the AUC (Alberta Utilities Commission) November 1, 2011, RETA estimates that over 14,000 birds will be killed annually by the above-ground Heartland line.
+Based on these and other studies, and the high concentrations of birds along the recently built 500kV Heartland transmission line in Strathcona County, Alberta, Canada, RETA estimates over 14,000 birds will be killed annually by the above-ground Heartland line.

 As well, overhead high voltage line EMFs significantly increase eggshell thinning and reduce egg size, egg laying and hatching success of birds.